-Have you been facing problems in interviews?
+Have you been facing problems in Interviews?
 Do you fear to deliver any speech?
-Do you hesitate to speak in your company meeting?
+Do you hesitate to speak at your company meeting?
 Do you have problems explaining your views to others?
 Do others disagree with you even though you are right?

 Poor communication generally leads to disagreement and misunderstandings.
 Even in a romantic relationship if you are poor at communication, chances are high that you will break up with your boyfriend or girlfriend.

-As a part of ‘soft skills for testers’ article series, I am sharing detailed power point presentation on “How to improve communication skill”.
+As a part of ‘Soft Skills for Testers’ article series, I am sharing a detailed powerpoint presentation on “How to improve Communication Skill”.

 - Listen carefully when others are clarifying their thoughts.
 Don’t interrupt others in-between.

 - Do not speak too fast.
 Slow down while speaking.

 - Speak clearly.
 Your pronunciation should be loud and clear.

 - Make eye contact with whom you are speaking.
 This increases the chances of mutual agreement.

 - Read, read and read.
 For better communication and effective words in your speech, your vocabulary should be very strong.
 Reading more and more will increase your vocabulary.